surfergrl/sgs-gift-guide/README.md

 - Attractive interface and landing page to entice users (title, subtitle, image, explanation of purpose)
 - Clear purpose to the tool
-- Three or four questions
+- Four or five questions
 - Options to save/download/share
 - Ability to move backwards and forwards to change choices

-I also looked at interactive gift guides for other products.

-https://blog.dot.vu/holiday-gift-guide-examples/ A digital tool that guides your audience toward the products that  would make a perfect gift will increase orders and, thus, sales.
+I also looked at interactive gift guides for other products: https://blog.dot.vu/holiday-gift-guide-examples/ A digital tool that guides your audience toward the products that  would make a perfect gift will increase orders and, thus, sales.

-Nonetheless, the success of your gift guide depends on its features,  design, responsiveness, and, of course, product suggestions.
-The more  accurate and user-friendly you make your holiday gift guide, the more  revenue you generate.

 ---